andrew-jkz/DA_Portfolio/Tableau/README.md

-#
+# Thank you for expressing your interest in reviewing my portfolio.

+Below, you will find a link to my Tableau profile, where you can explore and visualize my work.

+[Tableau](https://public.tableau.com/app/profile/junkai.zheng/vizzes)

-Tableau projects that highlight my data visualization and storytelling skills.
+Those Tableau projects that highlight my data visualization and storytelling skills.
 I've leveraged Tableau's powerful features to create interactive and insightful dashboards.
-Each project focuses on a different aspect of data analysis, ranging from sales performance and market trends to demographic insights and more.
 Feel free to explore these visualizations and discover the stories hidden within the data.
 I welcome your feedback and questions, and I hope you find these Tableau projects informative and engaging.

-[Tableau](https://public.tableau.com/app/profile/junkai.zheng/vizzes)